Efficient planet formation by pebble accretion in ALMA rings: Results

 Finally, we investigate how the results depend on the location of the ring.
 Previous literature has highlighted the influence of the disc radius on the planet formation \citep[e.g.][]{VisserOrmel2016,BitschEtal2019,Morbidelli2020,Chambers2021,VoelkelEtal2021i,JangEtal2022}.
 We setup a ring at $30$~au in run \texttt{cr-r30} and at $154$~au in run \texttt{cr-r154}, where the leaking mass flux change to $40\, M_\oplus\,\rm Myr^{-1}$ and $60 M_\oplus\,\rm Myr^{-1}$ respectively (\eq{dotM_leak}).
 Other disc parameters are all the same as the \texttt{cr-default} run.

-Interestingly, both the planet mass and planet growth timescale show little dependence on the location of the ring (see \tb{output}), in contrast to \citet{Morbidelli2020} who report a significantly efficient growth when the ring is closer to the host star.
+Interestingly, both the planet mass and planet growth timescale show little dependence on the location of the ring (see \tb{output}), \hjch{in contrast to Morbidelli (2020) who report a significantly efficient growth when the ring is closer to the host star}{distinguishing from pebble accretion in smooth discs where planet growth is significantly enhanced when closer to the star \citep[e.g.,][]{IdaEtal2016,Ormel2017}}.
 One of the reasons for the insensitivity on disc radius is that the saturated ring mass, as derived in \eq{M_ring_ss}, scales with the orbital radius.
 In the saturated phase, the net pebble flux fed to the ring will eventually be accreted by the planet.
 Since the planet can accrete the ring more efficiently at closer orbits, pebbles remain a shorter time in the ring.
 Therefore, in the inner disc, the ring is less massive than the ring in the outer region, if we assume the same ring width.
 And the pebble accretion rate of the planet always reaches the net mass flux $\dot{M}_{\rm net}$ at the end.
 On the other hand, the timescale required to migrate through the ring width $\Delta t_\mathrm{ring}$ is independent of radius for our choice of the disc and ring model parameters, leaving a similar time for the planet to accrete pebbles from the ring.
 Therefore, as we derived in \eq{m_rpr}, the planet mass always approximates $\dot{M}_{\rm net} \Delta t_\mathrm{ring}$.
 We find the growth of planets in the clumpy ring model shows only a weak preference for lower radii.